 Features to consider

 - Cuff size.
-Having a properly fitting cuff is the most important factor to consider when purchasing a home blood pressure monitor.
-Many monitors are available with different-sized cuffs to fit different-sized arms.
-Poorly fitting cuffs will not give accurate blood pressure measurements.
+Having a properly fitting cuff is the most important factor to consider because poorly fitting cuffs will not give accurate blood pressure measurements.
 Ask your doctor or nurse what cuff size you need.

 - Display.
 The display that shows your blood pressure measurement should be clear and easy to read.